 In-flight service is expanding throughout August, with tea, coffee, juice and water available on flights within Finland and short flights in Europe, such as the route from Helsinki to Stockholm.

 In keeping with Finnair’s focus on sustainability, those masks supplied by our crew have been made and sourced from within Finland.
 Children under 7 years old do not need to wear a mask.
-Anyone with a medical condition that prevents them from wearing a mask should contact Finnair at least 72 hours before flying.
-For more details, you should follow the advice of Finnair’s Medical Director Kimmo Ketola and ensure you are fully prepared to travel before heading to the airport.
+If you’re flying on a flight where masks are mandatory and have a medical condition that prevents you from wearing a mask, then you should contact Finnair at least 72 hours before flying.

 Hand luggage allowances have changed